 Make sure your Cocker Spaniel’s teeth are cleaned at least 4 times a week for the best dental hygiene.

-You can do this using doggie toothpaste and a dog toothbrush.
+You can do this using a doggie toothpaste and a dog toothbrush.

 Dental chews are also great for dental hygiene in dogs and can work great for your Cocker Spaniel.